emgong/double-takes/app/posts/2017-08-26-locking-with-promises.md

 ## Why does this work?

-`lock` is the heart of `lockify` and is being used in a very unusual way for a
+`lock` is the heart of `lockify` and is being used in an unusual way for a
 promise: we never care what its value is.
 Instead, it's being used exclusively for timing.

 Notice that `lock` is the only identifier defined as a `var`.
-Everything else is a `const`.
 That's so we can overwrite `lock` each time our function is called.

 Also notice that we create each `lock` except the first by calling `result.catch(() => {})`.
-This means that `lock` will resolve immediately after and with the same value as `result`.
-The only time it will have a different value is if `result` rejects with an error.
-By creating `lock` with a call to `result.catch`, we make sure that our `lock` still resolves successfully even when `result` rejects.
+This means that `lock` will resolve immediately after `result`, ignoring weather `result` rejected or was fulfilled successfully.

 Here is the full code of our fixed version: